Anthony Edwards claims MVP award, leads Stars to tourney win in an entertaining NBA All-Star Game

 INGLEWOOD, Calif.
-(AP) — Anthony Edwards won the Most Valuable Player award while leading his “Stars” team past their fellow Americans on the “Stripes” team 47-21 to win the final of the NBA All-Star Game on Sunday.
+(AP) — Anthony Edwards has said it boldly and confidently for years.
+He intends to be the best basketball player in the world.

+The Minnesota Timberwolves guard got to beat the World on Sunday, thanks to the NBA All-Star Game's intriguing new format — and then he also beat a team of his fellow Americans to cap an MVP performance.

-The Minnesota Timberwolves star claimed his first All-Star MVP award with a tying 3-pointer in the first round-robin game followed by eight points in the final, which was the only chapter without a dramatic late finish in this mini-tournament comprising the main event of All-Star weekend at the Los Angeles Clippers’ Intuit Dome.
+Edwards led his “Stars” team past a “Stripes” squad featuring LeBron James and Kawhi Leonard 47-21 to win the final in this mini-tournament comprising the entertaining main event of All-Star weekend at the Los Angeles Clippers’ Intuit Dome.

-The NBA's fourth format in four years matched two teams of American All-Stars against a team representing the World, hoping to stoke nationalistic passion from players and fans during an Olympic year.
+The NBA’s fourth All-Star format in four years matched two teams of Americans against a team representing everywhere else, hoping to stoke nationalistic passion from players and fans during an Olympic year.

-The slightly older Stripes had beaten the slightly younger Stars on De’Aaron Fox’s 3-pointer at the buzzer in the second 12-minute, round-robin game.
-But Edwards led the Stars to victory in the rematch with the Stripes, who appeared to run out of gas while playing in their third straight mini-game.

-“We chose to compete today, and we came out on top,” Edwards said.
-“I ain’t going to lie, Wemby set the tone.
-He came out and played hard, and we had to follow that.”
+The results were solid, with three exciting mini-games in the round-robin tournament all going down to the buzzer before the blowout finale.

+“I like this format,” Edwards said.
+“I think it makes us compete because it’s only 12 minutes, and the three different teams separate the guys.
+I think it was really good.”

 Along with the late-game theatrics, the event generally appeared to be played at a higher level of competitiveness than most All-Star Games in recent years, suggesting the league might have finally cracked the code on the long-standing question of how to make this midseason showcase more entertaining.